Church of the Cross

 We proclaim his resurrection,

-Presider: And we offer our sacrifice of praise and thanksgiving to you, Loving Lord, presenting to you this bread and wine; representing our work and will and wisdom, and all you have given us.
+Presider: And we offer our sacrifice of praise and thanksgiving to you; presenting to you this bread and this wine.
+They represent the work, and will, and wisdom you have given us.

-We pray you send your Holy Spirit upon these gifts that they may be the Sacrament of the Body of Christ and his Blood of the New Covenant.
-Unite us to your Son in his sacrifice, that we may be acceptable through him, being sanctified by the Holy Spirit.
-In the fullness of time, put all things in subjection under your Christ, and bring us to that heavenly country where, with all your saints, we may enter the everlasting heritage of your daughters and sons; through Jesus Christ our Lord, the first born of all creation, the head of the Church, and the author of our salvation.
+Send your Holy Spirit upon these gifts that they may be the Sacrament of the Body of Christ and his Blood of the New Covenant.
+Unite us to your Son in his sacrifice, that we may be acceptable through him, being made your holy people gathered and sent by your Spirit.
+In the fullness of time, unite all things under your Christ, and bring us to that heavenly country where, with all your saints, we may enter the everlasting heritage of your daughters and sons; through Jesus Christ our Lord, the firstborn of all creation, the head of the Church, and the author of our salvation.

 By him, and with him, and in him, in the unity of the Holy Spirit all honor and glory is yours, Almighty Father, now and for ever.

 The Lord’s Prayer:

 Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.